 Looking for valuable tips for your Digital Detox?
 Then you've come to the right place!
 Smartphone, smart TV, smart home, laptop, tablet and e-book reader - our everyday life is full of digital technology.
 It makes our lives easier, but unfortunately also ensures that we are constantly available and want to be informed everywhere.
-According to relevant studies, the fear of missing something can make us reach for our cell phones 50-80 times a day.₁ This addiction stresses us out and - depending on how we use the technical devices - often leads to digital burnout.
-But how can you go offline in a digital world, live as analog as possible again, and simply switch off?
+According to relevant studies, the fear of missing something makes us reach for our cell phones 50-80 times a day.₁ This addiction stresses us out and - depending on how we use the technical devices - often leads to the digital Burnout.
+But how can you go offline in a digital world, live as analog as possible again and simply switch off?

 In this article, I want to give you the best tips for your "digital detox".
 You'll learn how to give up social media and digital devices for a period of time - without an expensive digital detox camp.
 Let's go!

 Here is already a short overview for you:

 - Internalize the benefits of smartphone-free time

 - Turn off your digital devices

 - Structure your time with and without devices